Home » Posts tagged 'DARRIN QUALMAN'

 Energy slaves, “hard work,” and the real sources of wealth

-Many Canadians and Americans struggle financially.
+Energy slaves, “hard work,” and the real sources of wealth Many Canadians and Americans struggle financially.
 Millions are unemployed.
 Many others live paycheque-to-paycheque.
 A 2017 report by the US Federal Reserve Board found that 40 percent of US citizens couldn’t cover an unexpected expense of $400 without selling something or borrowing money.
-There’s a lot of denial and misunderstanding regarding the financial challenges faced by a large portion of our fellow citizens.
+There’s a lot […]

 We’re in year 30 of the current climate crisis

-In late-June, 1988, Canada hosted the world’s first large-scale climate conference that brought together scientists, experts, policymakers, elected officials, and the media.
-The “World Conference on the Changing Atmosphere: Implications for Global Security” was held in Toronto, hosted by Canada’s Conservative government, and attended by hundreds of scientists and officials.
+An excerpt from the Conference Statement of the 1988 World Conference on the Changing Atmosphere held in Toronto We’re in year 30 of the current climate crisis In late-June, 1988, Canada hosted the world’s first large-scale climate conference that brought together scientists, experts, policymakers, elected officials, and the media.
+The “World Conference on the Changing […]

 Civilization as asteroid: humans, livestock, and extinctions